lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 Unions are used in scenarios where one of multiple objects can exist at a location.
 Effectively giving room to constrained object dynamism/polymorphism.

-Given only one object can exist at a union's address, the Object lifetime contracts still apply:
+Given only one object can exist at a union's address, the Object lifetime contracts still apply, violations of which would lead to undefined behavior:

 - At least one of the specified variants must exist in the union
-- Any accessed object must have first been constructed
+- Any accessed object must have been constructed
 - Only one object must exist or be constructed in the union at a point in time, for another object to be constructed in the union, the previously constructed object must first have been destroyed.

-Even though the variant types are possibly aliasing, the strict aliasing rules still apply to them, i.e. variant type `A` can not alias distinct variant type `B`.
+Even though the variant types in the Union are possibly aliasing, the strict aliasing rules still apply to them, i.e. variant type `A` can not alias distinct variant type `B`.

 i.e.: